dominictarr/meta-test/README.md

 #Meta-Test (alpha)#
 ##the test framework framework##

-Meta-test get everything that every test framework **must** do (reporting, sandboxing) and separates it from the things it  **may** do (the test api). hence it creates a standard runner for multiple test frameworks with only lightweight adapters to run any style of test.
+Meta-test does everything that every test framework **must** do (reporting, sandboxing) and separates it from the things it  **may** do (the test api).

+Hence meta-test is a standard runner for multiple test frameworks.

+only lightweight adapters are necessary to run any kind of nodejs test, currently expresso, vows, nodeunit, and node tests are supported.

+(by 'node' test i mean a simple script which throws an exception if it fails, but has no framework - the simplest kind of test)

 current features:

-  * run expresso, and nodeunit tests (adapters use a very simple API easy to add more)
+  * run expresso, vows, and nodeunit tests (adapters use a very simple API - easy to add more)
   * run plain node.js scripts which just throw an exception on failure.
   * isolate tests in a separate node process.
   * detect compatibility with node versions by testing in each version (>=0.2.0)
-  * test runner detects dependencies & can inject different dependency versions
+  * test runner detects dependencies & can inject different dependency versions (see -meta and -remaps args)
   * a standard reporting API independent of test framework.

 forthcoming:

-  * additional test framework adapters,  vows, test-commonjs, qunit, mjsunit etc.
+  * additional test framework adapters,  test-commonjs, qunit, mjsunit etc.
   * browser based testing.
-  * aggregate test results to reports on compatibility with platform (node,browser) versions, and dependency versions.
   * plugins to detect code coverage, and monkeypatches.
-  * cloud service to run tests,
-  * full test reports for every npm package across node & dependency versions

 ##Support##